We Offer Several Types of Bariatric Surgery Through Our Bariatric Program

 Malabsorptive procedures restrict food intake, but also reduce the amount of nutrients and calories that are absorbed to enhance weight loss results.
 These procedures typically require the use of supplements in the patient’s post-surgery diet to avoid malnutrition.
 Various malabsorptive procedures are performed as a metabolic surgery to help regulate illnesses such as type 2 diabetes.

 - Gastric Bypass: Also known as a Roux-en-Y procedure, this is a common bariatric surgery and is ideal for patients with a BMI over 40 or for patients with serious weight-related health conditions.
-Gastric bypass surgery creates a smaller stomach, bypassing areas of the gastrointestinal tract where most of the nutrient absorption occurs.
-This procedure is not reversible.
+Like a gastric sleeve procedure, gastric bypass surgery creates a smaller stomach, bypassing areas of the gastrointestinal tract where most of the nutrient absorption occurs.
+Unlike a LAP-BAND, this procedure is not reversible.

 - Mini Gastric Bypass: A mini gastric bypass takes much less time to perform than a regular gastric bypass.
 For this procedure, the stomach is divided, creating a smaller stomach that also bypasses areas to restrict calorie absorption.
 This procedure can increase your risk of severe acid reflux and is non-reversible.